 Dennis L. Largey, “Lessons From the Zarahemla Churches” in The Book of Mormon: Mosiah, Salvation Only Through Christ eds.
 Monte S. Nyman and Charles D. Tate, Jr. (Provo: Religious Studies Center, Brigham Young University, 1991), 59–71.

 Dennis L. Largey

-Dennis L. Largey is assistant professor of Ancient Scripture at Brigham Young University.
+Dennis L. Largey was assistant professor of Ancient Scripture at Brigham Young University when this was published.

 In the October 1986 general conference, President Ezra Taft Benson said: